HoussemDellai/aks-course/800_aks_kaito_llm_gpu/Readme.md

 ## Introduction

+`KAITO` is a `CNCF Sandbox` project that simplifies and optimizes your inference and tuning workloads on `Kubernetes`.
+By default, it integrates with `vLLM`, a high-throughput `LLM` inference engine optimized for serving large models efficiently.

 In this lab you will learn how to run AI and LLM models like `Llama`, `Phi`, `Qwen`, `GPT-OSS` etc on `AKS` using `KAITO`.
 Why `KAITO` is useful here ?
 `KAITO` will make it easy to: